Halloween: H2O-1998

 First and foremost, how gorgeous was the scenic eye candy of suburban New York City, where the train chugs along the Hudson River in breathtaking beauty?

-Affluent houses are nestled along the river banks hidden with secrets- which is the point of the film.
-Beautiful neighborhoods are often riddled with affairs, drama, and back-stabbing.
+The film’s point is that affluent houses are nestled along the river banks, hidden with secrets.
+Beautiful neighborhoods are often riddled with affairs, drama, and backstabbing.

 Rachel fantasizes about being the stranger’s friend, revealing her desperation.
 We quickly learn about her life circumstances and feel empathy.

-How wonderful to see Allison Janney, Lisa Kudrow, and Justin Theroux in a big-budget, mainstream film, rather than independent small films (certainly not a knock, but good to see some wide recognition).
+How wonderful to see Allison Janney, Lisa Kudrow, and Justin Theroux in a big-budget, mainstream film rather than independent small films for a change.

-All three knock the material they are given out of the park, and kudos to the writers for making Kudrow- in little more than a cameo- a major part of the great reveal.
+All three knock the material they are given out of the park, and kudos to the writers for making Kudrow, in little more than a cameo, a significant part of the grand reveal.

 Arguably, Janney’s character of Detective Riley is the weakest written and seems to change motivations depending on the story shift.
 This is perplexing and too plot-driven.

-In a way, the same might be said for Theroux’s character of Tom Watson, but, alas it is a thriller and this sometimes does happen in this genre.
+In a way, the same might be said for Theroux’s character of Tom Watson, but, alas, it is a thriller, which sometimes happens in this genre.

 Without giving much away, the conclusion to the film is unsatisfactory.
-We are given an ending that is wrapped up in a neat, tidy bow, which contradicts the rest of the film.
+We are given an ending wrapped in a neat, tidy bow, which contradicts the rest of the film.

-The film is confusing, dream-like, and muddled- in a good way.
-We are disturbed by Rachel’s thoughts and wonder what the reality is.
-The climax is too clear and instead of leaving much to the imagination, we are fed a linear, straightforward, story ending, almost geared for a Hallmark television movie (gag).
+The film is confusing, dream-like, and muddled—in a good way.
+Rachel’s thoughts disturb us, and we wonder what reality is.
+The climax is too clear, and instead of leaving much to the imagination, we are fed a linear, straightforward story ending, almost geared toward a Hallmark television movie (gag).

 Wise would have been to write Rachel as still vague about her surroundings, but this does not occur.

-The Girl on the Train will not re-define cinema or go down in history as fine art, but it is not intended to-it is the type of film designed to keep you on the edge of your seat and does so.
+The Girl on the Train (2016) will not redefine cinema or go down in history as fine art, but it is not intended to be the type of film designed to keep you on the edge of your seat and does so.

-The story is above average and slick, but Blunt is worth heaps of praise and is head and shoulders above the rest of the film- and the cast- no small feat considering the talent involved.
+The story is above average and slick, but Blunt is worth heaps of praise and is head and shoulders above the rest of the film and the cast, which is no small feat considering the talent involved.

 Great acting job, but the writing could have been slightly better.